dhermes/bossylobster-blog/content/2012-08-29-last-to-cross-finish-line-part-two.md

 As you can see from <span
-style="color: lime; font-family: Courier New, Courier, monospace;">squareId</span>, each square in the table generated by the template has an HMTL ID so we can specifically target it.
+style="color: lime; font-family: Courier New, Courier, monospace;">squareId</span>, each square in the table generated by the template hasan HMTL ID so we can specifically target it.

 <span style="font-size: large;">Next...</span>